josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/🧠_HM_Dept_Coercive_Nudges/🌿_normal_human_behaviour_vs_risk_indicators.md

 ---

 ## 🏮 Footer
-*Normal Human Behaviour vs “Risk Indicators”* is a living node of the Polaris Protocol.
+*🌿 Normal Human Behaviour vs “Risk Indicators”* is a living node of the Polaris Protocol.
 It restores the distinction between being human and being dangerous — a boundary that behavioural-surveillance systems have eroded through drift, fear, and misinterpretation.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-22_
+_Last updated: 2025-12-07_